 The Arizona Off-Highway Vehicle Ambassadors offers opportunities for you to come out, meet us and get to know the area at 5 very popular locations.
 These free 2-3 hour "Show Me" experience will introduce you to the area by reviewing maps, explaining the types of trails available in the area, review proper riding etiquette and safety information, and taking a ride around the areas.
 Bring your ATV, UTV, motorcycle, jeep or other off-highway vehicle and be ready to hit the trail.

 OHV State Coordinator: Matt Eberhart - (602) 542-2146 or [email protected]

-New OHV Brochure features places to ride in Arizona Download OHV Laws & Places to Ride brochure ( 11.8 MB PDF) Please see page 6 for important informaton about the helmet laws affecting ROVs.
+New OHV Brochure features places to ride in Arizona.
+Download the OHV Laws and Places to Ride Brochure.